tc39/source-map/source-map-rev3.md

-* If the generated source is not associated with a script element that has a “src” attribute and there exists a `//@sourceURL` comment in the generated code, that comment should be used to determine the source origin.
+* If the generated source is not associated with a script element that has a “src” attribute and there exists a `//# sourceURL` comment in the generated code, that comment should be used to determine the source origin.
+Note: Previously, this was “//@ sourceURL”, as with “//@ sourceMappingURL”, it is reasonable to accept both but //# is preferred.
 * If the generated code is associated with a script element and the script element has a “src” attribute, the “src” attribute of the script element will be the source origin.
 * If the generated code is associated with a script element and the script element does not have a “src” attribute, then the source origin will be the page’s origin.
 * If the generated code is being evaluated as a string with the `eval()` function or via `new Function()`, then the source origin will be the page’s origin.